1.0 Herding Is Hard-Wired

 1.1 The Evolution Of The Human Brain

-Our human brains have evolved over millions of years, with the Basel Ganglia coming first and then the limbic or emotional system evolving next.
+Our human brains have evolved over millions of years, with the Basal Ganglia coming first and then the limbic or emotional system evolving next.
 Together they control our nervous systems and our emotions and they are closely linked to others around us, as we are social creatures that have evolved in tribal groups.
 This includes unconscious feelings and behaviours that are connected to the tribe and its ongoing acceptance of each of us – upon which our very survival depends.
 These responses are deeply embedded in our very being and take place throughout our day, governing every thought and action we take to some degree.

 1.2 Why We Forget

 Notably, when collective impulses take control of us, we have no subsequent awareness or memory after the event that a different part of the brain has been in control.
-This is why we are both individually and collectively unaware of collective behaviour patterns unless we use techniques that look objectively at the patterns we create as human civilizations.
+This is why we are both individually and collectively unaware of our behaviour patterns unless we use techniques that look objectively at the patterns we create as human civilisations.
 In summary, this non-rational collective is a product of old, deeply ingrained survival traits that are ill-adapted to decision-making in the modern world.

 2.0 Multitudes Of Human Herds

 The product of our human hardwiring is that collective human behaviour dominates mankind's actions, making us, in essence, a massive, collective super-organism replete with overriding, multiple sub-collective processes.
 These are defined by various collective boundaries such as Super Empire, Religion Empire, Nation, Tribe/Clan and Family Unit.
 These define the boundaries of polarisation and intergroup competition.